Honsage/GitPM/README.md

 Instruction:
 1. Download installer: go to [Releases tab](https://github.com/Honsage/GitPM/releases) and download file with `.exe` extension.
 2. Install the Application: run the installer and follow Installation Master's instructions.
-3. Run the Application: open application via shortcut on desktop or
+3. Run the Application: open application via shortcut on desktop or Win menu.